bkis/please/README.md

 ## Contribution

-This is just a very small weekend projekt I started when I had to stay inside for isolation from the Corona virus :mask: and I was in the mood to work on something simple that I could actually finish and document really quickly.
+This is just a very small weekend projekt I started when I had to stay inside for isolation from the Corona virus and I was in the mood to work on something simple that I could actually finish and document really quickly.
 It was fun.
-**But** I am far from experienced in writing shell scripts.
-If you want to improve this in any way, you're welcome to do so!
+**But I am far from experienced in writing shell scripts.** If you want to improve this in any way, you're welcome to do so!
 It's very easy to get a grasp of what is happening in the code, so I think it's a nice playground to practice stuff like this and make something potentially useful.

 Just **_fork_**, **_clone_**, **_branch_**, **_hack_**, **_commit_**, **_push_** and **_create a pull request_** :woman_technologist: